danielpacak/com.github.danielpacak.jenkins.ci/README.md

 generating request exceptions based on HTTP status codes.

 ### Service (com.danielpacak.jenkins.ci.core.service)
-This package contains the classes that invoke the API and return model classes representing resources that were created, read, updated, or deleted.
-Service classes are defined for the resources they interact with such as `JobService`.
+This package contains classes that invoke the API and return model classes representing resources that were created, read, updated, or deleted.
+Service classes are defined for the resources they interact with.
+For example, the `JobService` class interacts with the `Job` resource.

 ### Downloading
 The library has not yet been deployed to the [maven central repository](http://repo1.maven.org/maven/),